BrunoBarroso09/core-utilities/README.md

 # Core Utilities 🚀

-This componente give a lot of essencial static methods to simplify repetitive tasks like hide email, validate data, clear terminal and other.
+This component give a lot of essential static methods to simplify repetitive tasks like hide email, validate data, clear terminal and other.

 ## ✨ Functionalities